MicrosoftDocs/cloud-adoption-framework/docs/relocate/initiate.md

 ## Create a relocation plan

-The rest of your relocation plan should center on the relocation project and getting stakeholder approval to proceed.
+You should create a relocation plan that addresses service capacity and high-level project planning.
+At the service level, you want to verify the target region meets the capacity needs for each workload service.
+Once workloads have been prioritized, the rest of your relocation plan should center on the relocation project and getting stakeholder approval to proceed.
 Most stakeholders want to know about the schedule, team, and cost.
 Rather than spending time trying to estimate the schedule, resources, and cost, start the relocation process and refine the estimates as you learn more.
 Here are recommendations for creating a minimum viable plan to get started.

 **Build a soft schedule.** The schedule depends on the complexity of the workloads being relocated and the experience of the team involved.
 Instead of spending time figuring out how long it takes, start relocating the first workload.
 The experience allows you to better estimate a completion date, and it saves you time.